bythew3i/WeChat-JumpGame-hack-iPhone/README.md

 from PIL import Image, ImageDraw import time

-MAGICNUM = 0.0019
+MAGICNUM = 0.0020 # coeffcient = time/physicalDistance
-PLAYERCOLOR = (56, 59, 102) # player standard color
+PLAYERCOLOR = (56, 59, 102) # player reference color
-PCOLORAPPR = 5 # max color approximation
+PCOLORAPPR = 5 # player color approximation (tryin to find the pixel whose color distance with PLAYERCOLR is less than this value)
-BCOLORDIFF = 30 # min border color difference
+BCOLORDIFF = 30 # board color difference (compare with background color, if greater than this value, we consider it is from board)
-BCOLORAPPR = 5
+BCOLORAPPR = 5 # board color approximation (After find topmost board pixel use this to find the rightmost pixel with the colorDistance < this value)

 def colorDistance(c1, c2):
 	return sqrt((c1[0]-c2[0])**2+(c1[1]-c2[1])**2+(c1[2]-c2[2])**2)